 However, we contain those thoughts in our brain, and many of our thoughts, impulses and feelings are directly related to what the biology of our brain.
 If there is a deficit or oversupply in a neurotransmitter, or our neurons are poorly connected, or we have a brain injury, then it is very hard to manage our thoughts, feelings and decisions.

-Our Neurology section [LINK] breaks down much of what is happening for our brain biology, how that affects our lives, and what we can do about it.
+Our Neurology section breaks down much of what is happening for our brain biology, how that affects our lives, and what we can do about it.

 Hormones